daveRendon/skytap/README.md

 ### Use Cases

-- **Application Migration**: Ideal for businesses moving legacy applications from an on-premises data center to the cloud to take advantage of Skytap's virtual IT lab and cloud capabilities.
+- **Application Migration**: Ideal for organizations moving AIX or IBM i from an on-premises data center to Azure.
-- **Disaster Recovery**: Acts as a disaster recovery site, enabling businesses to quickly spin up their IT operations in Skytap in the event of an outage or disaster at their primary site.
+- **Disaster Recovery**: Acts as a disaster recovery site, enabling organizations to quickly spin up their IT operations in Skytap in the event of an outage or disaster at their primary site.
 - **Development and Testing**: Provides a separate, isolated environment for development and testing without impacting production workloads.

-Skytap Landing Zones are part of a strategic approach to cloud adoption, ensuring that businesses can leverage the full benefits of the cloud while addressing the challenges of migration and ongoing cloud management effectively.
+Skytap Landing Zones are part of a strategic approach to cloud adoption, ensuring that organizations can leverage the full benefits of the cloud while addressing the challenges of migration and ongoing cloud management effectively.

 ## Getting Started